 In brief, a Community Land Trust (CLT) is a not for profit community-based organisation run by volunteers that delivers housing and other community facilities at permanently affordable levels for local people.
-CLTs are long term stewards of land, housing and other community assets, ensuring that these stay affordable now & in the future and CLTs also allow communities to, for example, deliver their own services and community enterprises such as community-run shops.
+CLTs are long term stewards of land, housing and other community assets, ensuring that these stay affordable now and in the future.
+CLTs also allow communities to, for example, deliver their own services and community enterprises such as community-run shops.

-Local people living and working in the community have the opportunity to join the CLT as members - and those members control the CLT, usually through a board being elected from the membership.
-The community is thereby integrally involved throughout the process in key decisions like what is provided, where, and for who - and communities that set up CLTs want to improve their area & have more control over how that happens, as one of our members said, "We don't want to sit back and accept things being done to us.
-We say stop, say no, and change the situation for the better."
+Local people living and working in the community have the opportunity to join the CLT as members – and those members control the CLT, usually through a board being elected from the membership.
+The community is thereby integrally involved throughout the process in key decisions like what is provided, where, and for who.
+Communities who set up CLTs want to improve their area and have more control over how that happens.
+As one of our members said, “We don’t want to sit back and accept things being done to us.
+We say stop, say no, and change the situation for the better.”

 What are the benefits of a CLT?

-There is a long history of community ownership and management of housing and assets in the UK and the CLT model was imported from the United States, where CLTs are widely recognised as a method of delivering permanently affordable housing.
-(There are over 240 CLTs in the United States and the largest owns over 2,000 homes).
+There is a long history of community ownership and management of housing and assets in the UK.
+The CLT model was imported from the United States, where CLTs are widely recognised as a method of delivering permanently affordable housing.
+There are over 240 CLTs in the United States and the largest owns over 2,000 homes.

 The CLT model began in the US during the civil rights movement and borrowed from older ideas of common ownership and the stewardship of land for wider community benefit – taking inspiration from the Gramdan movement in India and leased-land agricultural cooperatives in Israel.